alexharv074/aws_exam_notes/developer/dynamodb_notes.md

 - Grant permissions to allow users read-only access to certain items and attributes in a table or a secondary index.
 - Grant permissions to allow users write-only access to certain attributes in a table, based upon the identity of that user.

+## Common errors

+This section lists the errors common to the API actions of all AWS services.
+For errors specific to an API action for this service, see the topic for that API action.

+AccessDeniedException
+You do not have sufficient access to perform this action.

+HTTP Status Code: 400

+IncompleteSignature
+The request signature does not conform to AWS standards.

+HTTP Status Code: 400